Course Code: GES853

 David Grimes has more than 10 years of management and leadership experience in the private and non-profit sectors.
 Grimes is passionate about technology and education, having worked as academic dean, student services director, technology coordinator, teacher, consultant, and technology columnist.
 He holds a Master of Education and a Bachelor of Science from Ohio State University, both in Technology Education.

 Chintan Thakkar has more than 10 years of teaching and instructional designer experience in Information Technology.
 His areas of expertise include networking, and server and storage systems management.
 From an instructional design and teaching perspective, he focuses on (Cisco) CCNA, Networking, Server, and Cloud Computing courses.
 He holds a Master of Science in Computer Science from Southern Methodist University and earned his Bachelor of Engineering in Computer Engineering from South Gujarat University in Surat, India.

 This is an advanced level course.
-Students should have a base knowledge about computer hardware, installing hard drives, installing and navigating operation systems, and basic networking knowledge.
-It is recommended that students should either first take CompTIA A+ and Network+ or have the equivalent of two years of experience working with computers.
+You should have a base knowledge about computer hardware, installing hard drives, installing and navigating operation systems, and basic networking knowledge.
+It is recommended that you either first take CompTIA A+ and Network+ or have the equivalent of two years of experience working with computers.